 Think about how much your target can afford and how much your competitors’ price their products.
 Collaboration with the sales team is needed to know how much discount can be allowed that will not affect the profit margins.

 The place is the distribution channel you will use to get your product to your customers.
 What distribution channel is cost-effective and is easily accessible by your customers?

-What’s the use of having a great product, an excellent price but can’t be distributed to the customers?
+What’s the use of having a great product, at an excellent price that can’t be distributed to the customers?
 The distribution needs to be in sync with the product’s market base.
 Wherever your customers are is where you should be distributing your products too.
 And, if you will be using retailers, how much discount will you give the retailers?
 And the salespeople?
 How many salespeople will you need?

 Promoting your product is the final phase of the four-pronged marketing fork.
 Promotion means telling people about your product, its remarkable qualities, and how it will make their lives better.
-With promotion, the goal is to get the customers to like and trust the product, abandoning your competitors’ products.
+With the promotion, the goal is to get the customers to like and trust the product, abandoning your competitors’ products.
 Promotion is blowing your own trumpet.
 Loud.

 Things to Consider Before Selecting a Marketing Channel

 Think about where do your ideal customers spend their time?
 Radio?
 Television?
 On social media?
 And do not rule out the power of mouth-to-mouth promotion when choosing a promotional channel and message.